4gh/WorldBankData.jl/README.md

 │ 132 │ US     │ United States │ 2012.0  │ NY.GDP.MKTP.CD │ 1.6197e13  │
 ```

-Get a DataFrame of the total population for all countries in 2000:
+Get a DataFrame of the total population for all countries from 1980 to 2012:

 ```julia
 using WorldBankData